citp/privacy-policy-historical/n/ng/ngm/ngmoco.com.md

-> *The following text is extracted and transformed from the ngmoco.com privacy policy that was archived on 2011-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111206135938id_/http%3A//www.ngmoco.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ngmoco.com privacy policy that was archived on 2012-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120626133554id_/http%3A//www.ngmoco.com/privacy.php) for the most accurate reproduction.*

 # Privacy Policy - ngmoco:)

-_Last Updated: June 20, 2011_

 **ng moco:) Privacy Policy**

+_Last Updated: March 15, 2012_

 As used in this Privacy Policy, "ngmoco", "we", "us", or "our" refer to ngmoco, LLC, and all of its subsidiaries.